PiSupply/PiJuice/Software/README.md

 This is the general tab, which allows you to select whether you have installed the spring pin / run pin and also the I2C addresses of the HAT and the RTC as well as changing the write protect on the eeprom and changing the actual physical I2C address of the eeprom.
 These eeprom features can be very useful if you want to stack another HAT on top of the PiJuice but still have that other HAT auto-configure itself.

-#### Inputs precedence
-Selects what power input will have precedence for charging and supplying VSYS output when both are present, HAT USB Micro Input, GPIO 5V Input.
+* **Inputs precedence**: Selects what power input will have precedence for charging and supplying VSYS output when both are present, HAT USB Micro Input, GPIO 5V Input.
 5V_GPIO selected by default.
-#### GPIO Input Enabled
-Enables/disables powering HAT from 5V GPIO Input.
+* **GPIO Input Enabled**: Enables/disables powering HAT from 5V GPIO Input.
 Enabled by default.
-#### USB Micro current limit
-Selects maximum current that HAT can take from USB Micro connected power source.
+* **USB Micro current limit**: Selects maximum current that HAT can take from USB Micro connected power source.
 2.5A selected by default.
-#### USB Micro IN DPM
-Selects minimum voltage at USB Micro power input for Dynamic Power Management Loop.
+* **USB Micro IN DPM**: Selects minimum voltage at USB Micro power input for Dynamic Power Management Loop.
 4.2V set by default.
-#### No battery turn on
-If enabled pijuice will automatically power on 5V rail and trigger wake-up as soon as power appears at USB Micro Input and there is no battery.
+* **No battery turn on**: If enabled pijuice will automatically power on 5V rail and trigger wake-up as soon as power appears at USB Micro Input and there is no battery.
 Disabled by default.
-#### Power regulator mode
-Selects power regulator mode.
+* **Power regulator mode**: Selects power regulator mode.
 POWER_SOURCE_DETECTION by default.

 *Note: Using the "Reset to default configuration" will restore the board to its default settings and for a short while the GUI will report "COMMUNICATION_ERROR"*